 Coordinator, Marketing and Community Relations and Grants Manager

 Judy Hibbs is responsible for assessing, planning, developing and implementing public relations activities and marketing for CIMC.
-Her contributions include regular press releases, newsletters, social media and and web site maintenance.
-Hibbs has a Bachelor’s Degree in History and is an active community volunteer serving as a board member for several local non-profit organizations.
+Her contributions include regular press releases, newsletters, social media , web site maintenance and community events.
+Hibbs has a Bachelor’s Degree in History and is an active volunteer serving as a board member for several local non-profit organizations.
 In February 2014 she became Grants Manager for CIMC and works to apply for government and private foundation funding to benefit CIMC programs.